jundalisay/spblist/content/en/material/principles/part-2/chapter-03e.md

 ---

+Superposition is a fundamental idea in Quantum Mechanics.

 {{< youtube X_P0GEu4HQY >}}

 Physicists see Quantum Mechanics as weird or spooky because they are stuck with the Newtonian assumption that everything is within space.